Taihape: Marae

 In October 2020, the Government committed $836,930 from the Provincial Growth Fund to upgrade a cluster of 7 marae, including Opaea Marae and Raketapauma Marae, creating 95 jobs.
 It also committed a further $239,367 towards Raketapauma Marae and another marae, creating 34 jobs.

 Economy

 Taihape is a rural supply town and at its peak during the 1960s, was the main railway and transport hub for the surrounding farming community.
 Much of its economic activity revolved around the railway and rural communities.
 A major decline occurred in the 1980s due to a restructure and electrification of the railway system and a general downturn in the farming sector.

 In recent years and with the advent of major tourist attractions, Taihape is now experiencing an upturn in local commerce.
 Its location on the North Island Main Trunk railway and on State Highway 1 has ensured its economic survival.
-Taihape's main claim to fame is as the "Gumboot Capital of the World", and it attracts large numbers of people to the annual gumboot-throwing contest.
+Taihape markets itself as the "Gumboot Capital of the World", and it attracts large numbers of people to the annual gumboot-throwing contest.